-Basic instinct PLOT — What is it about
+Basic instinct EXPLAINED — What is it about

 While making rough sex at his home in San Francisco, Johnny Boz, a former Rock star, is stabbed to death with the ice pick by an unknown woman, he was having fun.
-On the following morning homicide detectives find a cruel scene of murder.
-Among them is Nick Curran (Michael Douglas) – a man with doubtful reputation within the police.
-First obvious evidence connects the victim with his well-known lover, Catherine Tramell (Basic instinct Sharon Stone) – distinguished-looking woman-millionaire, who wrote a detective book of such type of murder a year before.
+On the following morning, homicide detectives find a cruel scene of the murder.
+Among them is Nick Curran (Michael Douglas) – a man with a doubtful reputation within the police.
+The first obvious evidence connects the victim with his well-known lover, Catherine Tramell (Basic instinct Sharon Stone) – a distinguished-looking woman-millionaire, who wrote a detective book of such type of murder a year before.
 The officer quickly falls under impressions of this woman, who is now a suspect.
-After strange murders Curran is now under suspicion himself, being almost obsessed of a Tramell.
+After strange murders Curran is now under suspicion himself, being almost obsessed with a Tramell.
 The issue is complicated with unfinished revealing relations with Dr. Elizabeth Garner (Jeanne Tripplehorn), police psychiatrist, who also has some skeletons in her closet.

 Who was the killer in Basic Instinct

 Basic instinct almost certainly does not have a dogmatical solution of «who was the killer».
 That’s why we are so excited about open epilogue and different sorts of clues and tips.
 And the very plot conflict stands far away from the scene of an ice pick under Sharon Stone’s bad (Basic instinct ending) – but in reasonable doubts of the official statement by Beth Garner.
 However, let’s figure out the Basic instinct plot from the point of view that a solution exists, certain or not, but it may be distinguished.
 We have a killer or killers in Basic instinct and will try to define all famous and hidden clues in this issue.
 The basic instinct is now a part of movie history, one of the 1990-s symbols with famous sex scenes and mystery.